mybatis/mybatis-dynamic-sql/README.md

 );
 ```

-### First - Define database columns
+### First - Define database table and columns
+The class `org.mybatis.dynamic.sql.SqlTable` is used to define a table.
+A table definition includes
+the actual name of the table (including schema or catalog if appropriate).
+A table alias can be applied in a
+select statement if desired.
+Your table should be defined by extending the `SqlTable` class.

-The class ```org.mybatis.dynamic.sql.SqlColumn``` is used to define columns for use in the library.
+The class `org.mybatis.dynamic.sql.SqlColumn` is used to define columns for use in the library.
-Typically these should be defined as public static variables in a class or interface.
+SqlColumns should be created using the builder methods in SqlTable.
 A column definition includes:

 1. The Java type
-2. The table's actual column name
+2. The actual column name (an alias can be applied in a select statement)
 3. The JDBC type
-4. (optional) An alias for the column
-5. (optional) The name of a type handler to use in MyBatis if the default type handler is not desired
+4. (optional) The name of a type handler to use in MyBatis if the default type handler is not desired

-For example:
+We suggest the following usage pattern to give maximum flexibility.
+This pattern will allow you to use your
+table and columns in a "qualified" or "un-qualified" manner that looks like natural SQL.
+For example, in the
+following a column could be referred to as `firstName` or `simpleTable.firstName`.

 ```java
 package examples.simple;